okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/third-party-risk-integration/test-integration/index.md

 2. Review the request status of the API call.
 If the status is `202 Accepted`, the risk events were consumed by the Okta org.

+> **Note:** Rate limits of three calls per minute, per risk provider, apply to the `/api/v1/risk/events/ip` endpoint.
+Each call can contain multiple risk events.

 For reference information on this API, see [Risk Events](/docs/reference/api/risk-events).

 ### Confirm the response
-This procedure reviews the Admin Console's System Log to identify the risk signal information logged after calling the Risk Event API.
+This procedure reviews the Admin Console's System Log to identify the risk event information logged after calling the Risk Event API.

 1. Sign in to your Okta org as an administrator.
 2. From the Admin Console, navigate to the System Log (**Reports** > **System Log**).
-3. Review the log file or search for the event `security.risk.signal.consume`, which is logged when a risk provider sends a risk signal to Okta.
+3. Review the log file or search for the event `security.risk.signal.consume`, which is logged when a risk provider sends a risk event to Okta.
-4. With a risk action of `enforce_and_log`, and a risk-based policy setup, the third-party risk provider signal is used when calculating the authentication risk.
+4. With a risk action of `enforce_and_log`, and a risk-based policy setup, the third-party risk provider event is used when calculating the authentication risk.
 This information is logged in the `user.session.start` event.